microsoft/ChakraCore-wiki/JavaScript-Runtime-(JSRT)-Overview.md

 A host is not allowed to let its own internal exceptions to propagate across a host callback—any callback methods must catch all host exceptions before returning control to the runtime.

 ## Runtime resource usage
-The JSRT APIs expose a number of way to monitor and modify the way runtimes use resources.
+The JSRT APIs expose a number of ways to monitor and modify the way runtimes use resources.
 They generally break down into the following categories:

 * **Thread Usage**.
 By default, each runtime will create a dedicated JIT compiler thread and a dedicated GC thread that service that runtime.
 If a runtime is created with the **JsRuntimeAttributeDisableBackgroundWork** flag, then the JIT and GC work will be performed on the runtime thread itself instead of separate background threads for each one of them.
 A host can also supply a thread service callback to the **JsCreateRuntime** call, which will allow the host to schedule JIT and GC work in any way it sees fit.